tongs-dev/shopping-platform/README.md

 ## Features
 - **User Service**: Handles user authentication, registration, and profile management.
+- **Category Service**: Manages the categories for products, including adding, updating, deleting, and retrieving categories.
 - **gRPC Communication**: Services interact via **gRPC** for efficient communication.
+- **Consul Integration**: Uses Consul for service discovery and configuration management, ensuring that microservices can dynamically register and find each other.
 - **Dockerized Deployment**: Uses **Docker & Docker Compose** for easy setup and scaling.
 - **Monitoring & Logging**: Includes Prometheus, Grafana, and centralized logging for observability.